sastani/GenreClassifier/README.md

 A machine learning system for classifying the music genre of audio.
 Created as part of an Advanced AI course.

-Uses my own personal collection of songs.
+Uses songs from my own personal collection (120 songs from 5 different genres).
 Please contact me if you would like to obtain audio samples.
-See the features folder for csv's for each genre.